As 'telehealth' grows, experts question cost benefits

 Martin Knapp, professor of social policy at the London School of Economics, one of the leaders of the study, said the disappointing results did not mean telehealth was a waste of time but did suggest it needed to be better targeted.

-In some cases, smarter technology and a scaling up of programs might help improve the outcome, he added.
+In some cases, smarter technology and a scaling up of programmes might help improve the outcome, he added.

 "We have got to find ways of better adjusting the equipment to suit the circumstances of the individual patient," he said in an interview.
 "Just at the moment we don't find the advantage that people had hoped for."